dplassgit/d2lang/docs/overview.md

 b = chr(a) // a one-character string 'A'
 ```

-To find the length of a string, use the built-in function `LENGTH`.
+To find the length of a `STRING`, use the built-in function `LENGTH`.

 ```
 println length("abc") // prints 3 with newline